dmcglinn/quant_methods/projects.md

 All R code in the scripts directory must assume that the working directory is the project home directory and all file paths must be relative to the project home directory.
-**Points will be deducted for absolute file pathes** as these decrease the portability and readability of code.
+**Points will be deducted for absolute file paths** as these decrease the portability and readability of code.

 Do not commit very large > 100 MB data files to the git repo.
 Instructions for how to download these files or other justifications for why the data are not included with the code are sufficient.

+If the data are not available to reproduce the results then at minimum a representative example portion of the data must be included to provide a means of generating example results.

 The project directory should also contain a `README.md` file that describes: